Book cover

 3. BankAccount has a local variable of type Database.

 4. OrderLine refers to a single Order (without navigation).
-But an Order can have several OrderLine (with navigation).
+An Order can have several OrderLine (with navigation).

-5. Student has attributes name, course, GPA (all private); and methods getCourse() and cancelEnrollment(), both public.
+5. Student has attributes name, course, and GPA (all private); and methods getCourse() and cancelEnrollment(), both public.

 4. Draw a class diagram to represent the following scenario about scientific journals: